Doing Business In Japan: Important Etiquette Rules You Need To Know (Part 2)

 The Small Stuff Matters

-Having local help on board is essential in order to be successful in Japan Market Entry.
-Don’t know where to start?
-We can help!
+Having local help on board is essential in order to be successful in Japan’s market entry.

-COVUE is a trustworthy Japanese company that has import licenses for many product categories.
+COVUE is a trustworthy Japanese company that has import licenses (IOR and ACP) for many product categories.
 Let COVUE’s regulatory experts help you to speed up the market entry process so can that you can focus on your business.
-We’re here to help!
-It’s what we do best!